Michdo93/openhab_static_examples/tutorial_en.md

 ### Image

 Images are definitely a special case.
 I can`t just take any string and pass it.
-In `openHAB` an `Image Item` doesn`t work either by specifying the path to an image.
+In `openHAB` an `Image Item` does not work either by specifying the path to an image.
 One could perhaps assume that I can use an image by specifying only its path.
 In this case it might not matter if I specify an absolute and local path or if the path points to an online source.
 In `openHAB` an image is stored and used as an image.
 This has been implemented in such a way that many devices can also deliver images.
 You have to assume that a device sends an image and not that you just include any image without any context and use in `openHAB`.
 Similar to many other sensor values, this is useful data.

 However, since we are not using such an image, such as a frame from a camera, the following script shows how to add an image from an online source: